mindsphere/mindsphere-python-sdk-examples/README.md

 |7 | HOST_ENVIRONMENT | Store the region in environment variable named `HOST_ENVIRONMENT`.
 If not specified, HOST_ENVIRONMENT defaults to `eu1` in region Europe 1 SDK and to `cn1` in region China 1 SDK.

-- Either of 2 credentials (Tenant Credentials or App Credentials ) will suffice to use SDKs.
+- Above credentials ( App Credentials ) will suffice to use SDKs.
 - For more information about credentials please visit [Token Handling](https://developer.mindsphere.io/resources/mindsphere-sdk-java-v2/token_handling_v2.html)
 ###### Note
 > App Credentials and Application Credentials refers to same concept.
 These terms might be used interchangeably in the document.